 The research plan should include, but not be limited to, the following components, incorporating an international as well as domestic perspective:

 - A targeted review of literature related to financing and revenue-generating alternatives applicable to passenger and freight rail, addressing capital, operating, and maintenance costs.
 As part of this review, establish consistent terminology for use throughout this research effort.

 - Case studies of passenger and freight rail where innovative revenue-generating techniques have been applied and examples of relevant, innovative financing and revenue generating alternatives drawn from other industries.

 - Alternative financing and revenue-generating options that may transcend current conventions, policies, or legislative frameworks.

 - Best practices for passenger and freight rail financing and revenue-generating programs.

 - Critical institutional and legal issues affecting financing alternatives.

 The research plan should build in appropriate checkpoints with the NCRRP panel, including, at a minimum, (1) a kick-off teleconference meeting to be held within 1 month of the “Notice to Proceed,” (2) one face-to-face interim report review meeting, and (3) web-enabled teleconferences tied to panel review and NCRRP approval of other interim deliverables as appropriate throughout the research program.
 The final deliverables will include a final report, documenting the entire research effort, and other deliverables as described in the research plan.
 Deliverables should also include an executive summary that can be used to present key issues and conclusions to critical stakeholders.

-STATUS: Work is now underway, and initial deliverables are scheduled within the 1st six months.
+STATUS: Work is now underway, and initial deliverables have included a global survey of alternative financing mechanisms.